killernova/goossselect/README.md

 ## OPTIONS

-Most of time you can use the default options, but if you want to change it, use defined functions as follows:
+Most of time you can use the default options, but if you want to change it, use predefined functions as follows:
 ```go
 # Selector:
 SetFileHeaderInfo(s string)